SystemsApproach/tcpcc/tcp_ip.rst

 allocated to the connection for the purpose of buffering data.
 The idea is to keep the sender from over-running the receiver’s buffer.

-To see how the sending and receiving sides of TCP interact with each other to implement reliable and ordered delivery, consider the situation illustrated in :numref:`Figure %s <fig-tcp-fc>`.
+To see how TCP's sliding window works, consider the situation illustrated in :numref:`Figure %s <fig-tcp-fc>`.
 TCP on the sending side maintains a send buffer.
 This buffer is used to store data that has been sent but not yet acknowledged, as well as data that